andypiper/my-glitch-in-bio/NOTES.md

 ^^^ this was probably my mistake in thinking those files were being served from the app in 2.5/2.6, seems to only let me hit the index page now, which is what I want.

+...
+I finally cracked, and added more social links to the footer; but, now I'm wondering whether I should limit that list?

 ## Code scratchpad

 ```text